[Update 1 Nov 2020 – added CarPlay Dashboard Console as option 5]

 Option 1: Wireless Apple CarPlay vehicle

 The list of wireless CarPlay compatible vehicles is short, but we will certainly see this grow in future models.
-For now though, below are the available Wireless Apple CarPlay vehicles selling today:
+For now though, below are some of the available Wireless Apple CarPlay vehicles selling today:

 - BMW 2017 5 Series

 - Audi 2019 A8

 - Mini 2018 LCI Hatch & Convertible range

 This list is short.
 However, Harman – a company that develops connected devices in a large number of manufacturers – has shown off a wireless Apple CarPlay solution, so it is only a matter of time before this list of wireless Apple CarPlay compatible vehicles grow.